cescoffier/quarkus-openshift-workshop/docs/docs/transactions-orm.md

 Thanks to the Bean Validation's `@Valid` annotation, the `Hero` object will be checked to see if it's valid or not.
 It it's not, the transaction will be rollback-ed.

-If you didn't yet, open a Terminal and start the application in dev mode:
+==If you didn't yet, open a Terminal and start the application in dev mode:==

 ```shell
 ./mvnw quarkus:dev